 The health center where I get my yearly mammogram has three tiers of waiting rooms, each tier more stressful than the last.
 First, there’s the reception room, a large, bright space with picture windows, pale blue walls and comfortable chairs.
 Everyone’s wearing street clothes; friends and spouses are checking their phones.
 When the nurse calls your name, you move into the second-tier “inner sanctum,” a smaller, windowless room that’s patients-only.
 Everyone’s in gowns and you’re surrounded by pamphlets and posters with the word “cancer.”
 Pre-mammogram nerves are palpable.
-Not even Wendy Williams, on the TV mounted overhead, can lighten the mood.
+Not even Wendy Williams, talking on the TV mounted overhead, can lighten the mood.

 “I’m going to throw up,” one woman says aloud to herself.
 She takes a bottle of water out of her purse, pours some into her palm and splashes it on the back of her neck.
 Two other women are talking about chemo.
 “My hair didn’t fall out,” one says.
 “Did yours?”

 Everyone starts bonding, sharing illness stories.
 I’m fortunate not to have one of my own, but just listening makes my anxiety soar.
 I try not to make eye contact with anyone lest I get roped into a conversation.
 There’s a woman next to me with long, white hair and Clark Kent eyeglasses, hiding behind a year-old Christmas issue of Better Homes and Gardens.
 “Tis the Season!” it says on the cover, in June.
 I feel the tiniest bit of comfort that someone else feels exactly how I do: not wanting to connect, just wanting to leave.

 Waiting can feel like a hassle in any situation.
 But in the context of healthcare, it can become an especially potent agent of anxiety, frustration and hopelessness.